 The Product Director for Workwear at Helly Hansen, Andreas Pohl-Larsen, is sharing his best tips on how to dress if you are a postman or a postwoman driving an open vehicle.
-He sees several benefits why postal workers should drive an open vehicle, to avoid large temperature changes many times a day.
+He sees several benefits for postal workers driving open vehicles, including avoiding large temperature changes many times a day.

 How to dress on a cold winter day?